 If applicable, the surface is lightly sanded and an additional clear coat is applied.
 Our quick-curing process will allow you to walk on the floor within 24 hours, and you can usually park your car on your new floor after only 48 hours.

 Stage Five (If Applicable)

 Depending upon your system choice, you may receive one to two clear coat layers.
 At times, it will be necessary to return at later time for the second clear coat – such as with Liquid Stone systems or if other circumstances call for two visits.
 For exterior and garage projects, an anti-slip additive is applied to your final clear coat application unless otherwise instructed by the client.
 You have many options for your anti-slip needs.

 *Depending on scheduling, more than one stage can be performed in one visit

 Should I replace or repair my concrete?

 Re-pouring concrete can be an expensive and extensive remedy for your concrete damage.
-As part of our process, we repair damaged areas in the concrete to improve the look of your floor, as well as strengthen and rebuild the damaged concrete.
+As part of our process, our garage floor coating installers repair damaged areas in the concrete to improve the look of your floor, as well as strengthen and rebuild the damaged concrete.
 We will address any pitting, scaling, or cracks that have developed in your concrete over the years due to salt & chemical exposure, as well as movement of your concrete due to expansion and contraction.

 What are the differences between polyhybrid, polyurea, and polyaspartic coatings?